 A. The modes and frequencies are determined by the license class of the control operator of the GOTA station.
-There must be a control operator permitted to use the frequencies and modes desired in direct control of the GOTA station any time it is transmitting.
+There must always be a control operator with operating privileges for the frequencies and modes desired present at the control point of the GOTA station any time it is transmitting.